jillxoreilly/StatsCourseBook_2024/Chapter7_Power/.ipynb_checkpoints/Type1and2Errors-checkpoint.md

 ## Criminal analogy

-It can help to think of an anaolgy to a criminal court:
+It can help to think of an analogy to a criminal court:

 * $\mathcal{H_o}$: Everyone is innocent until proven guity
 * $\mathcal{H_a}$: He's guilty, dammit!